 About 500 people had gathered in the Multipurpose Hall of the India International Centre to see Ravish Kumar receive the award.
 As the programme was about to get under way, Swami Agnivesh entered with a small entourage.
 Just as he was about to disappear into the back of the hall, someone from the stage jokingly called out, ‘Swamiji, aapka jage toh stage pari he.
 Kaha jaa rahe ho’.
 (Swamiji, the stage is where you belong.
 Where are you going?)
 Swamiji turned around.
 He looked bemused and muttered something.
 There were peals of laughter.
 Eventually, he didn’t step on to the stage but his orange turban could be spotted somewhere near the front of the audience.
 This set the tone for an informal evening of some serious, unpretentious reflection.
 Vijay Pratap recalled the stifling Emergency and how in jail he and his friends used to feel grateful when he got a chance to read Kuldip Nayar’s columns in the Indian Express.
 Similarly, he said, this award ceremony was not about honouring Ravish Kumar.
 Rather, he added, it was about expressing our gratitude to Ravish – for his constant knocking on the invisible walls that threaten to hem us in.
 Priyadarshan, a journalist and a colleague of Ravish Kumar at NDTV, said this award ceremony was an opportunity to let Ravish know that those seated and standing among the audience were with him in his endeavours to keep our Constitutional freedoms intact.

 After a lifetime in journalism, Kuldip Nayar, 93, couldn’t possibly have ignored that an anti-Muslim rabble-rouser had become the UP chief minister.
 He had to talk about it.
 “It is for the Hindus to erase the fear of Muslims in India today so that the Muslims feel they belong here.
-It is true 80 per cent Hindus but we had agreed that the country will ruled in accordance with the Constitution, and the Constitution enshrines equality before the law and the idea of one person, one vote.
+It is true that we are 80 per cent Hindus but we had agreed that the country would be ruled in accordance with the Constitution, and the Constitution enshrines equality before the law and the idea of one person, one vote.